Ballroom Dance Lessons

 At OUT to Dance you can learn a wide variety of dance styles,

-whether ballroom, swing, lindy, west coast swing, salsa, merengue,
+including ballroom, swing, lindy hop, west coast swing,

 Dance Classes or for the upcoming class schedule, or look